JorjaFox/website/content/posts/blog/2008/09-10-ask-ausiello-whats-the-deal-with-grissom-and-sara.md

 > **Question: So, you are one of the lucky privileged people who got to see the premiere of _CSI_ early.
 What is the deal with Grissom-Sara?
 All of these interviews and articles make it sound like their relationship is in huge amounts of trouble. -- Sarah**
 >
 > **Ausiello:** I didn't see any signs of trouble in the first episode, but the hour isn't really about them; it's about Warrick.
 If anything, the one significant scene they _do_ share in the Oct.
-9 opener is rather moving and, dare I say, hopeful.</blockquote>
+9 opener is rather moving and, dare I say, hopeful.

 Source: EW's [Ask Ausiello](http://ausiellofiles.ew.com/2008/09/ask-ausiello--1.html)